pattherogue/btc/README.md

 - statsmodels

 Contributing:
-- We welcome contributions!
+- Contributions are welcome!
 Feel free to open issues, suggest improvements, or submit pull requests.

 License:
 - This project is licensed under the MIT License.